baisakhic/baisakhic.github.io/_publications/2022 _1_DroNet.md

 category: publications
 permalink: publications/studying_effect_network
 link: https://dl.acm.org/doi/abs/10.1145/3539493.3539581
-excerpt: 'In this paper, have studied the dependance of message on coordinated mission planning by UAVs and investigated how delay might affect the correctness and completion of the task.
-To do this, we have used an exemplar mission of Plume Wrapping and developed an algorithm which cna be utilized by agents in a distributed manner to make autonomous decisions and surround the plume.'
+excerpt: 'In this paper, we have studied the dependance of message on coordinated mission planning by UAVs and investigated how delay might affect the correctness and completion of the task.
+To do this, we have used an exemplar mission of Plume Wrapping and developed an algorithm which can be utilized by agents in a distributed manner to make autonomous decisions and surround the plume.'
 date: 2023-12-18
 venue: 'Proceedings of the 2022 workshop on Eighth Workshop on Micro Aerial Vehicle Networks, Systems, and Applications'
 slidesurl: 'http://baisakhic.github.io/files/DroNet-Slides.pptx'